Compare Rates

 Higher levels of cholesterol above 240 mg/dL or a poor LDL to HDL ratio could result in higher premiums due to the additional risk.

-Most carriers will take into consideration that cholesterol is being controlled with high cholesterol medication which will allow you to be approved with very good rates.
+Most carriers will take into consideration that your cholesterol is being controlled with high cholesterol medication which will allow you to be approved with very good rates.

-If you were assigned a standard rating with a rate table that would be categorized with the letters A through J, this chart will reflect the rate adjustments in percentages.
+If you were assigned a standard rating with a rating table that would be categorized with the letters A through J, this chart will reflect the rate adjustments in percentages.
 Most rate increases we see for high cholesterol are usually very mild.

 Life Insurance Rate Table Comparison